thoughtbot/guides/protocol/rails/README.md

 Set Up Production Environment
 -----------------------------

+__TODO:__ This section needs to be updated once we have a production env setup

 * Make sure that your [`Procfile`] is set up to run Unicorn.
 * Make sure the PG Backups add-on is enabled.